Volunteer in Tanzania – Most Affordable Volunteer Programs in Tanzania!

 Location, Accommodation & Orientation

-Our volunteer programs in Tanzania are based in Arusha, which is known as the safari capital.
+Volunteer programs in Tanzania are based in Arusha, which is also known as the safari capital.

 Arusha has a population of around 420,000 inhabitants and is situated in the north of the country, at the foot of the Mont Meru Mountain.